PioterAndrzejewski/Portfolio-app/README.md

 - [ ] Projects section - Project cards rendered from a static array.
 Don't worry, the descriptions of projects are not entirely true

 - [ ] Contact-me section - Form built with chakra-ui elements, supported with Formik library and verified with Yup based schemas.
     - [ ] useSubmit is a custom hook that is used to submit a form and simulate API call.
-It uses Math.random() to simulate a random success or failure.
+It uses Math.random() to simulate a random success or failure reponse.
     - [ ] The alerts feature uses Chakra components and context to handle the "server" response to a form submission.

+ ## To-do
+The project was an exercise and has been completed.
+Project is going to be used as a base for my own portfolio website.

 ## Sources
 This app is inspired by Meta-Front-End Developer Course submission project during React Advanced course.
 Whole course is available at Coursera.